nathanmurfy/ProgressTrackerCapstone/README.md

 exactly was the workout, and it makes the files easier to place in order.
 I then followed up the localDate import with the DateTimeFormatter import.
 Here I set the default pattern of (mm / dd / yyyy) to (dd / mm / yyyy).
 In this block of code I also made the variable "currentDate" carry the format I made with the current date.

+Line 18 is where I am staring my class that will hold all my exercises.
+I have made an array list to hold all the exercises and have split them into separate muscle groups.
+I am trying to think of a way to put them into separate Lists and still be able to call them together, because you usually train more than one muscle group for the day.